-In addition to the SMU Department of Public Safety (DPS), the University Park Police Department has concurrent jurisdiction on the campus and, if needed, assists the SMU DPS.
-The University Park Fire Department, which is within a few blocks of the SMU campus, provides fire fighting and emergency paramedic services to the campus.
-Through interagency agreements, the Highland Park Police Department and the Dallas Police Department also will provide assistance if the SMU Department of Public Safety requests it.
+In addition to the SMU Department of Public Safety (DPS), the University Parl Department has concurrent jurisdiction on the campus and, if needed, assists the Sl The University Park Fire Department, which is within a few blocks of the SMU ca provides fire fighting and emergency paramedic services to the campus.
+Through i agency agreements, the Highland Park Police Department and the Dallas Police De also will provide assistance if the SMU Department of Public Safety requests it.